How to Keep Dogs Calm During Fireworks

 Imagine if you had no way of understanding fireworks; if you don't know that they're controlled explosions, meant for entertainment and celebration, they're just bright, and very, very loud.
 Unfortunately, that's all they are to household pets, resulting in sad, skittish, anxious dogs and cats.

-While the 4th of July feels like the perfect time (well, aside from the heat) to gather everyone up and hang out outdoors—grilling, swimming, and waiting on fireworks—it can be a perilous time for pets to be outside.
+While summer holidays like Memorial Day and the 4th of July feel like the perfect time (well, aside from the heat) to gather everyone up and hang out outdoors—grilling, swimming, and waiting on fireworks—they can be a perilous time for pets to be outside.
 According to PetAmberAlert.com, more pets go missing around the 4th than any other time of year.
-It’s only fair that if they hear something scary, they’re going to try to run as far away as possible.
-That’s why it’s extra important to keep pets calm, and take measures to protect them from themselves during this time.
+It's only fair that if they hear something scary, they're going to try to run as far away as possible.
+That's why it's extra important to keep pets calm, and take measures to protect them from themselves during this time.
 Here, a few tips to keep dogs calm, and maybe even happy until the fireworks are over.

 Keep them inside, at home.

 The ideal place to be for an anxious dog to be is indoors, in a familiar place, with you.
 If you're headed to a neighbor's house for the holiday, be sure to leave them at home.
 If your four-legged family member is traveling with you for the holiday, be sure they stay inside during the fireworks show.
 Furthermore, if they're prone to destruction or escaping when anxious, crate them while not supervised.